DigitalCrafts/Code-Challenges/2017-06-07-Intermediate-2020-NBA-Revolution/README.md

 - There cannot be less than 2 full days between each round (it means that if one round occurs on October 1st, the next round cannot occur before October 4th).

 - The number of rounds taking place over the weekends (on Saturdays or Sundays) must be maximized, to increase audience incomes.

-# Credit

-This challenge was suggested by user /u/gabyjunior, many thanks.
-If you have a challenge idea, please share it in /r/dailyprogrammer_ideas and there's a good chance we'll use it.